lean-dojo/LeanCopilot/README.md

 ## Advanced Usage

+### Tactic APIs

+* Examples in [TacticSuggestions.lean](LeanCopilotTests/TacticSuggestions.lean) showcase how to configure `suggest_tactics`, e.g., to use different models or generate different numbers of tactics.
+* Examples in [ProofSearch.lean](LeanCopilotTests/ProofSearch.lean) showcase how to configure the proof search using options provided by [aesop](https://github.com/leanprover-community/aesop).
+* Examples in [ProofSearch.lean](LeanCopilotTests/ProofSearch.lean) showcase how to set the number of retrieved premises for `select_premises`.

 ### Model APIs

 **Examples in [ModelAPIs.lean](LeanCopilotTests/ModelAPIs.lean) showcase how to run the inference of different models and configure their parameters (temperature, beam size, etc.).**